ufo-kit/concert/docs/user/topics/shell.rst

 Spyder
 ------

-.. option:: spyder <session>
+.. program:: concert spyder

-If Spyder is installed, start the *session* within the Spyder GUI.
+If Spyder is installed, start the session within the Spyder GUI.